mdn/content/files/en-us/web/css/@position-try/index.md

 #### Result

 Scroll the page and notice the change in the positioned element's placement as the anchor nears the different edges of the viewport.
-This is due to different position options being applied.
+This is due to different fallback position options being applied.

-{{ EmbedLiveSample("Custom try options", "100%", "250") }}
+{{ EmbedLiveSample("Custom position option usage", "100%", "250") }}

 Let's talk through how these position options work:

 - First of all, note that our default position is defined by `inset-area: top`.
 When the infobox isn't overflowing the page in any direction, the infobox sits above the anchor, and the position try fallback options set in the `position-try-fallbacks` property are ignored.
 Also note that the infobox has a fixed width and bottom margin set.
 These values will change as different position try fallback options are applied.
 - If the infobox starts to overflow, the browser first tries the `--custom-left` position.
 This moves the infobox to the left of the anchor using `inset-area: left`, adjusts the margin to suit, and also gives the infobox a different width.
 - Next, the browser tries the `--custom-bottom` position.
 This moves the infobox to the bottom of the anchor using `top` and `justify-self` instead of an `inset-area`, and sets an appropriate margin.
 It doesn't include a `width` descriptor, so the infobox returns to its default width of `200px` set by the `width` property.
 - The browser next tries the `--custom-right` position.
 This works much the same as the `--custom-left` position, with the same `width` descriptor value applied.
 However, we are using `left` and `align-self` to place the positioned element instead of an `inset-area`.
-And we are wrapping the `left` value in a `calc()` function inside which we are adding 10px to create spacing, instead of using `margin`.
+And we are wrapping the `left` value in a `calc()` function inside which we are adding `10px` to create spacing, instead of using `margin`.
-- If none of the other try options succeed in stopping the postitioned element from overflowing, the browser tries the `--custom-bottom-right` position as a last resort.
+- If none of the other try fallback options succeed in stopping the positioned element from overflowing, the browser tries the `--custom-bottom-right` position as a last resort.
 This places the positioned element to the bottom-right of the anchor using `inset-area: bottom right`.

-When a position try option is applied, its values will override the initial values set on the positioned element.
-For example, the `width` initially set on the positioned element is `200px`, but when the `--custom-right` position try option is applied, its width is set to `100px`.
+When a position option is applied, its values override the initial values set on the positioned element.
+For example, the `width` initially set on the positioned element is `200px`, but when the `--custom-right` position option is applied, its width is set to `100px`.

-In some cases, we need to set values inside the position try fallback options to turn off the initial values.
+In some cases, we need to set values inside the custom position options to turn off the initial values.
 The `--custom-bottom` and `--custom-right` options use inset property and `*-self: anchor-center` values to place the positioned element, therefore we remove the previously-set `inset-area` value in each case by setting `inset-area: none`.
 If we didn't do this, the initially set `inset-area: top` value would still take effect and interfere with the other positioning information.

 ## Specifications